PlummersSoftwareLLC/Primes/PrimeRust/solution_1/README.md

     - this version still intends to be similar to the C++ implementations so it's easier to compare; it's not fully idiomatic Rust, and is not intended to be.
     - it runs both single-thread and multi-thread tests.

-Note that `vector<bool>` in C++ is a strange specialisation of `vector` that **may** use more efficient storage than using a whole byte for 1 or 0.
+Note that C++ `vector<bool>` in C++ is a controversial specialisation of `vector` that **may** use more efficient storage than using a whole byte for 1 or 0.
 It's up to the compiler vendor, and is not standardised.
 Typically it's using individual bits for storage, within bytes or words.
 So the `bit storage` I have implemented closely resembles this.
 Rust has no such thing built in, although there are several crates available.
+For clarity, it's implemented manually in this solution.

 ## Run instructions